djmosc/charlie-may/README.md

-Wordpress theme for GB Teddybear
+Wordpress theme for Charlie May